rheam97/restroom-finder/README.md

   ```
 Given I sam searching for good restrooms near me
-When I open the app, I am able to see the map markers with basic review information on the map
+When I open the app, THEN I am able to see the map markers with basic review information on the map
-When I hover over the marker, the information with rating and icons appears in the popup
-When I search for restrooms
-I am given options within a certain radius
+When I click a marker,
+THEN information about the bathroom along with reviews popup in a sidebar
 When I log into the app
-User authentication will occur and redirect to login if the inputs are not correct
+THEN user authentication will occur and redirect to login if the inputs are not correct
 When I log in with the correct user inputs
-I am able to add markers with reviews and information about the bathroom
+THEN I am able to add markers with information about new bathrooms and add reviews to existing marked bathrooms
-When I add a review, I can add text, give a rating, and check boxes of popular facilities in bathrooms
+When I add a review, THEN I can add text and give a rating
 As a user, I can leave multiple reviews and markers
 I can see that each bathroom can have multiple reviews
 ```